svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 ------ Change log for 1.7.1 ----------

-(big thanks to Redink1 for most of these bug reports!)
+(big thanks to Redink1 for most of these bug reports and the fancy shadows patch!)

 * (Windows) Fixed app icon
 * (Windows) Mouse-controlled screens in DMODs control better and hide the original mouse cursor